Tomas Urbonas

-Tomas Urbonas (born 7 March 1992 in Molėtai, Lithuania) is a Lithuanian professional basketball player, who plays for center position.
+Tomas Urbonas (born 7 March 1992 in Molėtai, Lithuania) is a Lithuanian professional basketball player who plays as a center.

 International career

 He won European youth gold medal while representing the Lithuanian U-16 National Team at the 2008 FIBA Europe Under-16 Championship.

 Professional career

 On August 29, 2015, Urbonas signed a long-term contract with the Dzūkija Alytus of LKL.